Cam Hill: Chicago White Sox

 On November 28, 2021, Hill signed a minor league contract with the Chicago White Sox.
 Hill was released by the White Sox organization on March 8, 2022.

 Kansas City Monarchs

 On July 15, 2022, Hill signed with the Kansas City Monarchs of the American Association of Professional Baseball.
-Hill made 3 appearances for the Monarchs, logging a 6.00 ERA with 1 win and 4 strikeouts in 3.0 innings pitched.
+Hill made three appearances for the Monarchs, logging a 6.00 ERA with one win and four strikeouts in three innings pitched.
 He was released by the club on July 27.

+Staten Island FerryHawks

+On June 12, 2024, Hill came out of retirement to sign with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+In 6 starts for Staten Island, he compiled an 0–3 record and 6.91 ERA with 19 strikeouts across 27 1/3 innings pitched.
+Hill retired once more on July 15.

+Coaching career

+On March 26, 2024, Hill was hired to serve as the pitching coach for the University of Illinois Urbana-Champaign.

+On January 30, 2025, the Cleveland Guardians hired Hill to serve as the pitching coach for their rookie-level affiliate, the Arizona Complex League Guardians.